Rock band Maneskin wins Eurovision Song Contest for Italy - News Break

 Lithuanian band The Roop danced in bright yellow costumes in a tongue-in-cheek homage to 1980s synth pop.

 Pravi’s song.
-“Voilà,” was a restrained ballad that built to a swirling crescendo on a largely darkened stage, but there was still plenty of the over-the-top spectacle that has become Eurovision’s trademark.
+“Voilà,” was a restrained ballad, but there was still plenty of the over-the-top spectacle that has become Eurovision’s trademark.

 Norwegian singer Andreas Haukeland, whose stage name TIX is a reference to growing up with Tourette syndrome, sang “Fallen Angel” in a pair of giant white wings while chained to four prancing devils.